breadoliveoilsalt/http-server-java-for-react/README.md

 ## Running the App's Tests

-To run the tests for the app, after completing step 4 above, run the command `./gradlew test` from the app's root directory.
+To run the unitTests.tests for the app, after completing step 4 above, run the command `./gradlew test` from the app's root directory.

-Running `./gradlew build` will also run the tests.
+Running `./gradlew build` will also run the unitTests.tests.

 ## Contributions and License